-Update, July 2016: what’s the collective noun for bridges?
-Scroll to the foot of this post for details of the bridges, big and small, which have opened since I wrote this post in April 2015.
-The big news though is the opening of Inderhavnsbroen on 7 July after over three years of delays, creating a direct connection between Nyhavn and Christianshavn.
-See my CPH bridges album on Flickr.
+Updates: what’s the collective noun for bridges?
+Scroll to the foot of this post for details of the bridges, big and small, which have opened since I wrote this post in April 2015…the big news is the opening of Inderhavnsbroen on 7 July 2016 after over three years of delays, creating a direct connection between Nyhavn and Christianshavn….my CPH bridges album on Flickr…the bridges of Newcastle…Bridge in London…7 iconic English bridges…

 Easter, which kicked off yesterday hereabouts, heralds the start of Denmark’s bank holiday season.
 There’s a total of seven public holidays between now and 5 June, a good opportunity for some more challenging outings with the beags.